What is a Podcast?

 - The Panel Show – A host and a number of rotating guests – this brings new outlooks and perspectives to your podcast.

 - Conversational/Co-hosted podcast – Essentially this format is a group of people sitting around and having a conversation.
 If you can find a co-host, or even multiple co-hosts who you can have great chemistry with, your conversational podcast will do wonders.

 - Non-Fictional Storytelling – Some examples of this type of podcast include Serial and The Teacher’s Pet.
 A great Indian podcast of this format is Trial by Error | The Aarushi Files, based around investigating the Aarushi Talwar case.

 - Fiction Storytelling -If you are a good writer, fiction storytelling is a great way to create captivating podcasts.

 - Repurposed Content – You’ll notice that many video shows, bloggers, vloggers, and content creators will repurpose their shows or existing content into a podcast.
 This also helps audiences catch up on these shows on-demand whenever they want, or consume the content passively through audio.

 - Hybrid – You can go ahead and mix and match the different formats described above.
 Maybe you want to have guests on a few episodes, while telling stories and doing a solo show for the rest of the show?
 Go wild!

 Your cover art is the first point of contact with your listeners.
 We recommend you keep it simple and keep the name of your podcast bold and clear.
 Focus on the font & size of the ‘podcast name’ and keep the background complimentary to the font style.

-If you wish to start designing your cover art, then click here.
+If you wish to start designing your cover art, then here is a video tutorial on how you can create using our in-built design tool.
 Always remember to create your podcast cover art in a 1:1 ratio, a square.

 How do I structure my podcast?